WuOmicsLab/NUWA/README.md

 # run NUWAms and MCPcounter algorithm
 res_nuwa <- NUWA.mcpcounter(expr = raw_expr)
 ```
-`res_nuwa` is a list, including an expression matrix after abundance inference of missing markers using NUWAms modelling, and a matrix with immune cell fractions estimated by the selected algorithm.
+Function output `res_nuwa` is a list, including an expression matrix after abundance inference of missing markers using NUWAms modelling, and a matrix with immune cell fractions estimated by the selected algorithm.

 ## License
 NUWA is free for academic users of non-commercial research.
 Commercial use of NUWA requires a license (contact Dr. Jianmin Wu by wujm@bjmu.edu.cn for details).